tokio-rs/website/content/docs/going-deeper/returning.md

 function to perform the map.

-The upside to this approach is that it doesn't have the runtime overhead of `Box` from before, and works on stable Rust.
+The upside to this approach is that it doesn't have the runtime overhead of `Box` from before, and works on Rust versions pre-1.26.

 The downside, however, is that it's often quite difficult to name the type.
 Sometimes the types can get quite large or be unnameable altogether.
 Here we're